LedgerHQ/lib-ledger-core/doc/rfcs/0002-modularized-node-packaging.md

 yalc push
 ```

+> As stated above, if you have `yalc` installed, this should be done automatically everytime you
+> package.

 ### Adding the package as a dependency

 Here, again, it’s pretty simple: you use `yalc`.
 Inside your project, like `ledger-live-common/cli`, simply